-- In a separate medium bowl, combine the yogurt, lemon zest, and lemon juice.
+In a separate medium bowl, combine the yogurt, vanilla, lemon zest, and lemon juice.

-- Place the butter and sugar in a large bowl and, using an electric mixer, beat the butter and sugar until the mixture is light and fluffy.
+Place the butter and sugar in a large bowl and, using an electric mixer, beat the butter and sugar until it is light and fluffy.
 Add the eggs, one at a time, and beat after the addition of each until combined and the mixture is light and fluffy.